 - How long will it last – This is a good question.
 Oil will last a day or two.
-And water base has to be reapplied and reshaped maybe a couple times a day.
-Basically, the water base will eventually dry out.
+And water base has to be reapplied and reshaped maybe a couple of times a day.
+The water-based will eventually dry out.
 So, if you apply before going to the gym and working out, you will have to reapply.
 Not a deal breaker, just thought it was worth mentioning.

 How much pomade should you put in your hair?

 Every person is different, we have different chemistry and different hair.
 By that, I mean experiment!
 Start small and rub in both hands and then rub it all over your hair.
 You want to get it all over and in to be effective.
 Let me warn you, don’t use too much!
 That’s when you know you messed up because your hair looks unwashed and greasy now.

 Most likely yes, it’s a great hair product for many different kinds of hair.

 - Thick Hair – Let me be honest, this is how I got started using this stuff.
 I have thick hair and I would use glue like a gel to help, but then my hair looked like crusty crap.
 With thick hair, you can run into trouble applying too much pomade will lead to that unwanted greasy look.
 So, use with caution.
 Read Best pomade for Asian hair.

 - Thin Hair – Depending on how thin, you can use pomade, but it wouldn’t add too much dimension just mainly keep it in place.
 But be careful you don’t pull hair out when applying.

 - Long Hair – Worth mentioning, sure why not.
 However, you might go through a gallon of product to get your desired look.
 Anyone reading this, please comment on your thoughts.